Updated June 2014

 - Review the opposing party's affidavit of documents, when received, for completeness.
 If the opposing party's affidavit of documents omits relevant documents or information, ask opposing counsel to remedy these deficiencies.
 If necessary, consider bringing a motion under r.
 30.06.

 Affidavit of documents: A listing of all documents relevant to any matter in issue in a proceeding that are or have been in a party's possession, control or power.
-The listing is contained in an affidavit made under oath.
+The listing is a kind of statement that is made under oath.

 Document: Includes a sound recording, videotape, film, photograph, chart, graph, map, plan, survey, book of account, and data and information in electronic form (r.
 30.01(l)(a)).